cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 cy.get('div').should('have.text', 'foobarbaz')
 ```

-If you'd like to massage or work with the text prior to an assertion:
+If you'd like to work with the text prior to an assertion:

 ```javascript
 cy.get('div').should(($div) => {